Rules of the Day

 Click here for a copy of the handout used in class today

-1. Alkanes react with halogens, usually Cl2 and Br2, in the presence of radical initiators like peroxides, heat or light to generate haloalkanes via the radical chain reaction mechanism.
+1. Alkanes react with halogens, usually Cl2 and Br2, in the presence of radical initiators like peroxides with heat or light to generate haloalkanes via the radical chain reaction mechanism.
 Once radicals initiate the chain reaction, they keep reacting to make more product until a termination step.

 2. Carbon radicals should be thought of as being similar to carbocations; sp2 hybridized, wanting electron density, stabilized by alkyl groups.
 In the case of radicals, the unpaired electron density is stabilized by being spread around to increase stability, and in the case of carbocations, it is the charge that is being spread around to increase stability (See Golden Rules).